Bytewerk/gta2-hackers-remix/README.txt

 	- new icon

 KNOWN BUGS:
+ - Splitscreen options don't get saved and restored yet (but normal options do)
  - Camera handling needs to be fixed, the player can be off the screen when driving cars and for some resolutions, you see black areas, to which GTA2 doesn't render to [3].
 To avoid this, use the 4:3 layouts only (these are shipped, you just need to select them)
  - Linux: The network windows can't be hidden yet, when creating a splitscreen game

 UPGRADING from pre 0.4.0:
   You can delete everything in the %APPDATA%\GTA2 Hackers Remix\ folder,